Skip to content

 Every workflow step references a validator row.
 During execution the validator tells the runtime which provider class to load, which helper functions are legal, and how to interpret rule and assertion catalogs.

-Catalog entries (signals, outputs, derivations)
+Catalog entries (step inputs, step outputs, derivations)

 Field Meaning